Microsoft/azure-docs.pt-pt/articles/azure-sql/database/r-script-create-quickstart.md

     GO
     ```

-1. Use o `SELECT` depoimento para consultar a mesa.
+1. Use a `SELECT` declaração para consultar a mesa.

     ```sql
     SELECT *